swcarpentry/DEPRECATED-bc/python/testing/Readme.md

 # Test Driven Development

-Test driven development (TDD) is a philosophy whereby the developer creates code by **writing the tests fist**.
+Test driven development (TDD) is a philosophy whereby the developer creates code by **writing the tests first**.
 That is to say you write the tests *before* writing the associated code!

 This is an iterative process whereby you write a test then write the